Chapter Summary

 Commentary:

-Jesus is condemned for telling the truth about His identity, while Peter denies Him three times.
+Jesus is condemned by the council while Peter denies Him three times.

 What This Means for Us Today

-• Is there an area of your life where you are trying to follow God in your own strength rather than relying on His grace?
+- Is there an area of your life where you are trying to rely on your own strength rather than praying for God's help?

-• How does knowing Jesus prayed for 'another way' help you trust Him when you are in your own Gethsemane?
+- How does knowing that Jesus felt deep sorrow and distress help you trust Him with your own pain?

 Further Reading